-It should be noted that the Samarkand paper has a characteristic yellow color.
-It is not bleached with chemicals, and therefore its shelf life is dozens of times longer than that of a plain white paper.
-For example, if a plain white paper of good quality lasts for 40-50 years, then the Samarkand paper - 300-400 years.
-The Samarkand paper mill makes not only post cards, note pads, masks, but also dresses, dolls and handbags.
-All of these gifts can be bought in a factory shop.
+It should be noted that Samarkand paper has a characteristic yellow tint.
+It is not specially bleached with chemicals, therefore, its shelf life is ten times longer than ordinary white paper.
+So, for example, if plain white paper of good quality lasts for 40-50 years, then Samarkand paper lasts 300-400 years.
+Here at the factory, Samarkand paper is made not only postcards, notebooks, masks, but even dresses, dolls and handbags.
+All these souvenirs can be bought in a factory shop.

-Entrance fee: 1.5 USD
+Entrance fee: 1 USD

-The Top Sights in Samarkand
+Top Sights of Samarkand